genego-io/genego-io/README.md

 I also actively work on the [Konfuzio server](https://help.konfuzio.com/modules/index.html) and with the [Konfuzio SDK](https://github.com/konfuzio-ai/konfuzio-sdk)

-I'm currently most interested in AI, OCR, document processing, building API's, automating systems and figuring out how I can make LLM's do work for me.
+I'm currently most interested in AI, intelligent document processing (IDP) and figuring out how I can make LLM's do my work for me.

-**Things I am currently most interested in:**

-1. Langchain
-2. Vector databases

 ---